dmbhatti/meshlab/README.md

 On a fresh copy of Ubuntu, you might need to install some packages before compiling:

-sudo apt-get install git libgmp3-dev libqt4-dev g++
+sudo apt-get install libgmp3-dev libqt4-dev g++

 For extended compilation procedure on Linux, look at: CompilationDetais/COMPILATION.md